aumirza/gh-landing/README.md

 # Gh landing

-A simple landing page for your github project.
+A simple landing page for all your github project.

 # Features